Spencer Torkelson Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 17th-ranked team ERA among all MLB pitching staffs (4.34).
+- The Red Sox have a 4.32 team ERA that ranks 17th across all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 148 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Red Sox pitchers combine to rank 24th in baseball in home runs allowed (149 total, 1.3 per game).

+- Bello (8-6) gets the starting nod for the Red Sox in his 20th start of the season.
+He's put together a 3.64 ERA in 108 2/3 innings pitched, with 91 strikeouts.

-- In his most recent appearance on Thursday, June 1, the lefty tossed 3 2/3 innings against the Cincinnati Reds, giving up one earned run while surrendering five hits.
+- In his last appearance on Monday, the righty tossed 6 2/3 innings against the Kansas City Royals, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.